What is Strategy Implementation?

 - Keep them simple.
 Don't try to come up with complex ratios that only a small group of people understand.
 Make them simple and relatable to everyone in the organization.

 - Choose at least 1 KPI for each of your strategic objectives.
-More than 1 is fine - but keep the total number for the organization to no more than 6 or 7.
+More than one is fine - but keep the total number for the organization to no more than 6 or 7.

-- Don't make them too hard to measure quickly.
-I've seen great-looking KPIs that can only start to be measured years after the strategy begins.
+- Make it easy to measure them quickly.
+We've seen great-looking KPIs that can only start to be measured years after the strategy begins.
 That simply isn't going to work for keeping your strategy implementation efforts focused in the early days.

 Here are our focus areas and the KPIs we use for each:

 |Clients Find Us||- Number of website visits per month

 |Clients Subscribe||- Free trial to paid conversion rate|

 |A Platform to be Proud Of||- Average rank on product review sites|

 |Push The Industry Forward||- Total Google searches for industry keywords|